Calvin McPhie (1923 - 2014)

 The lifelong accomplishments of Cal McPhie run deep – literally.
 They range from serving as a submariner in the Pacific and East China Seas during World War II to spearheading two Utah ski areas that served as nurturing grounds for developing the love of the sport among thousands of enthusiasts.

-Cal and his wife, Dodie, are charter members of the University of Utah Ski Archives advisory board.
+Cal and Dodie were charter members of the University of Utah Ski Archives advisory board.